In a medium bowl, sift together the almond flour & powdered sugar and set aside.

 Holding the baking sheet with both hands, carefully bang the sheet firmly on the counter a few times to get rid of any air bubbles.
 (If you don’t release the air bubbles, they will expand during baking and crack your macaron shells.)

 Repeat the piping and banging process until you have used up all the batter (usually about three sheet pans worth.)

 Let the macarons rest and dry for 30 minutes or until a skin has developed; on a humid day, it might take an hour or more.
 To see if they're ready to be baked, lightly touch the shells.
 If the batter doesn’t stick to your finger, then it’s ready.
 (Don’t forget to remove the macaron templates, if using, before baking!)

-While the macarons are resting, preheat the oven to 300˚F (150˚C) and position the oven rack in the center of the oven with an empty sheet pan preheating inside.
+While the macarons are resting, preheat the oven to 300˚F (150˚C) and position the oven rack in the center of the oven.

-Bake the macarons, on top of the preheated sheet pan one tray at a time, for 18-20 minutes, rotating the pan once halfway through the baking process.
+Bake the macarons, one tray at a time, for 18-20 minutes, rotating the pan once halfway through the baking process.

 Remove from the oven and allow to cool on the sheet pan for 10 minutes before peeling off the parchment paper and cooling completely on a wire rack.
 (If the bottoms are a tiny bit sticky, keep them on the tray to cool off for an additional 10-15 minutes.
 If, however, the bottoms are already brown, they peel off cleanly, or they appear over-baked, then carefully take them off the tray immediately to cool down.)
 Repeat the baking process with the remaining sheet pans.Pro Tip: It’s always better to over- rather than under-bake your macarons as the maturation process can typically salvage ones that are over-baked.